Outsourced Content Writing vs. In-House Content Writing – A True Cost Comparison

 - Outsourcing Discount Pricing: N/A ($35 per article)

-Summary: If you’re a small business with low volume content needs, it doesn’t make much financial sense to hire an annual employee just for writing since we already know that one writer can produce well over 30 articles per month.
+Summary: If you’re a small business with low volume content needs, it doesn’t make much financial sense to hire an annual in-house writer since we already know that one writer can produce well over 30 articles per month.

 To even consider the idea of bringing your content writing in-house, you’d likely need to make sure this employee has a wider skill set than writing and can help in other parts of the business.
 Otherwise, you’d want to wait to bring a writer in-house until you have the equivalent of 125, 500-550 word articles for them to do.

 Even at the maxed writing capacity of 125 articles a month, the outsourcing cost would still only be $73,264.80 (accounting for a volume discounted price of $34.30 per article), whereas the in-house cost would stay the same as what’s in the graph above.
-That’s still a savings of $9,261.57 when going the outsourcing route.
+That’s still a savings of $9,261.57 when going the outsourced content writing route.
+If you were to just buy blog posts as you need them from outsourced content writing services, it would save you a lot of money in the long run.

 Scenario 2: An SEO/Marketing Agency